chenwusi2012/CS598_KSI/README.md

 - KSI_ablation2: The Google Colab notebook for ablation study 2 of the reproduction study (section 4.4 of the report).
 - preprocessing.py: Include the function to process the training dataset, validation dataset, and testing dataset.
 - training.py: Include the functions to train the deep learning models used in this reproduction study.
-- testing.py: Include the functions to train the deep learning models used in this reproduction study.
+- testing.py: Include the functions to test the deep learning models used in this reproduction study.
 - Pretrained models: RNN_model.zip, KSI_RNN_model.zip, RNNattn_model.zip, KSI_RNNattn_model.zip, CNN_model.zip, KSI_CNN_model.zip, CAML_model.zip, KSI_CAML_model.zip

 ## Result

+### Result 1 (Section 4.1 of Original Paper)

 The following table shows the performance of the standalone baseline models and the baseline models with KSI framework in the task of ICD-9 diagnosis code prediction from the clinical notes from MIMIC-III dataset.
 The result of the following table can be reproduced by running the notebook KSI_main.ipynb.

 | Method     | Macro AUC | Micro AUC | Macro F1 | Micro F1 | Test loss value | Top-10 recall |